 - Cut his or her hair at home

-- If your child dislikes wearing clothes of certain textures, colours and patterns, respect their desires
+- If your child dislikes wearing clothes of certain textures, colors and patterns, respect their desires

 - If your child likes wearing tight clothes, let him or her wear vests